azawawi/perl6-electron/README.md

 ================
 [![Build Status](https://travis-ci.org/azawawi/perl6-atom-electron.svg?branch=master)](https://travis-ci.org/azawawi/perl6-atom-electron)

-Write cross-platform Perl 6 desktop applications using JavaScript, HTML and CSS on top of the Electron platform
+The goal is to write cross-platform Perl 6 desktop applications using JavaScript, HTML and CSS on top of the Electron platform.
 The Electron framework is based on io.js and Chromium and is used in the Atom editor.

+## Assumptions

+Please make sure the correct electron platform is found in https://github.com/atom/electron/releases. and ```electron``` can be called from the command line.

 ## Installation